kaloyan-projects/bash-scripts/README.md

 ```bash
 export PATH=$PATH:path/to/your/script.sh
 ```
-For scripts for the nemo file manager, place in ~/.local/share/nemo/scripts
+For scripts for the Nemo file manager, place in ~/.local/share/nemo/scripts For actions for the Nemo file manager, place in ~/.local/share/nemo/actions
 # List of scripts
 ## Global scripts
 1. [pick](pick) – Picks a random argument.
 Allows for weighted randomization.